-- Amend Schedule 4 of the Eurobodalla LEP 2012 to identify the land to be reclassified from community to operational land - Amend the Eurobodalla LEP 2012 Zone Map in relation to the subject land from C2 Environmental Conservation to RE2 Private Recreation - Amend the Eurobodalla LEP 2012 Height of Buildings Map in relation to the subject land to provide a maximum building height of 8.5m (I) - Amend the Eurobodalla LEP 2012 Land Reclassification Part Lots) Map to identify that part of the subject land proposed to be reclassified.
+- Amend Schedule 4 to identify the land to be reclassified from community to operational land - Amend the Zone Map from C2 Environmental Conservation to RE2 Private Recreation - Amend the Height of Buildings Map to provide a maximum building height of 8.5m (I) - Amend the Land Reclassification (Part Lots) Map to identify that part of the land proposed to be reclassified.

-- The subject land is a relatively small portion of the public reserves, at 22.7% of the total area of the two lots that are also adjacent to Corrigan's Beach foreshore. - The loss of part of the public reserve will not reduce public access along the foreshore. - The loss of part of the public reserve will not reduce local residents' accessibility to local open space. - The sale of the land and inclusion into the adjoining caravan park land will allow existing cabins to be future Council projects.

-Item Property Description Maps Intended Provisions and Justification Summary Troparty Description upgraded to accessible cabins in compliance with the relevant legislation.
-The proposal will not result in any development being located closer to the foreshore.
-Funds from the sale of the land would be allocated to
+- The subject land is a relatively small portion of the public reserves, at 22.7% of the total area of the two lots that are also adjacent to Corrigan's Beach foreshore. - The loss of part of the public reserve will not reduce public access along the foreshore. - The loss of part of the public reserve will not reduce local residents' accessibility to local open space. - The sale of the land and inclusion into the adjoining caravan park land will allow existing cabins to be upgraded to accessible cabins in compliance with the relevant legislation. - The proposal will not result in any development being located closer to the foreshore. - Funds from the sale of the land would be allocated to future Council projects.